developerhelperhub/kuberentes-help/kubenretes/docs/0004-Jenkins.md

 Install Jenkins

-    helm install jenkins jenkins/jenkins --namespace devops -f helm-value.yaml
+    helm install jenkins jenkins/jenkins --namespace devops -f jenkins/helm-value.yaml

-Change yaml ingress resource file jenkins-resource.yaml.
+Change yaml ingress resource file ingress-resource.yaml.
 The Jenkins URI Prefix and path should be same, if it is different, we have to add the rewrite annotation in the ingress resource

+This file is created under jenkins folder.

     apiVersion: networking.k8s.io/v1
     kind: Ingress